Rode parser

 There are various scopes in the RODE format design.
 RODE Directory Scope is one among them.
 When user tries to read the “.rode” format file(s), user needs to specify the output directory file name where all the encapsulated files will be extracted and stored.
 In g-Platform, this task can be done by using the Rode Parser module where user should specify the directory.
 Under this directory all the individual files are extracted and stored with their original extension format i.e. “.segd” or “.segy” or any other standard format.

-In the above example job deck, Rode Parser module extracted the encapsulated files and stored in their original file format i.e. file1.segd, file2.segd …..
+In the example below, Rode Parser module extracted the encapsulated files and stored in their original file format i.e. file1.segd, file2.segd …..
 Now user needs to use the Convert SEG-D to SEG-Y module to convert the SEG-D file into a single SEG-Y file.

 Output contents of the .rode format may be a single file or multiple files with their original extension and each file is extracted and given a name like file1.segd, file2.segd, file3.segd …… or file1.segy, file2.segy, file3.segy ……